The Student Room GroupThe Student Room Group

 "Telling us why this particular work or event is personally significant is a good way for an applicant to demonstrate their passion for – and commitment to – studying history at degree level, showing us that they will be a bright and engaged student."

-Expert advice on writing a geography personal statement
+Subject focus: writing a personal statement for geography

 "Aspiring geographers often like to tell us about their travels.
 Get the most out of your holiday stories by including some geographical analysis: did the city you visited conform to traditional ideas about urban layout, for example.